google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

   <figure id="fig1">
     <img src="images/sw-navigation-bad.png">
     <figcaption class="warning">
-      <b>DON'T</b>: Ask for it immediately on the homepage as the site loads; it results in a poor user experience.
+      <b>DON'T</b>: Ask for it on the homepage, as the site loads; this results in a poor user experience.
     </figcaption>
   </figure>
 </div>